Frequently Asked Questions About the Exam

 Q: What should I do if I’m requesting special accommodations?

-A: You must contact PSI to arrange for Special Testing Accommodations at 1-866-830-1145 and you will need to provide appropriate documentation.
+A: You must contact PSI to arrange for Special Testing Accommodations at 1-866-830-1145 and you will need to provide appropriate documentation from a healthcare provider.
 Once your request has been received, the PSI Special Accommodations team will contact you.
 ABPANC complies with the American Disabilities Act (ADA)

 Q: Where can I sit for the examination?